Danielfordd/consider_the_drink/readme.md

 ## Known Bugs
 ***

-- Design is not fully responsive is displays poorly on small screens.
+- Design is not fully responsive.
+Poor user experience on small screens.